Marketplace guide

 Main images and gallery images can diverge

-Use multiple photos and clear detail angles.
+Use multiple photos with clear detail angles.

 Format alone never solves the listing